-This phenomenal green chimichurri (chimichurri verde) sauce is made with simple, healthy ingredients and is a perfect addition to fish, chicken, steak, grilled vegetables and more.
+This phenomenal Mexican chimichurri (chimichurri verde) sauce is made with simple, healthy ingredients and is a perfect addition to fish, chicken, steak, grilled vegetables and more.
 It’s an easy recipe that’s ready in about 5 minutes.
 Savory and so good, you may need to add this to just about everything.

 Jump to: